 Legends and myths sometimes arise out of a misunderstood truth, and kitty-correct four-paw landings are one such behavior.
 Yes, cats have an uncanny ability to fall safely from sometimes death-defying heights and land on their feet, which perhaps gave birth to the “nine lives” legend.
 But do cats always land on their feet?
 And how do they do it?

 I’m sharing a partial excerpt of the BALANCE entry from Cat Facts, The Series #2 (Chapter B) covering Bad Breath, Balance, Behavior, Blood, Bleeding, Blindness, Breed, and Burns.
-I’ve broken the massive book into discounted canip-size alpha-chapter sections.
+I’ve broken the massive CAT FACTS book into catnip-size alpha-chapter sections.
 Folks can choose which ones they most need.
-Each chapter will release every other week.
-Of course, you can still get the entire CAT FACTS book either in Kindle or 540+ pages of print.
+Each chapter will release every week or so, but ONLY for subscribers on my Amy’s Newsletter Of course, you can still get the entire CAT FACTS book either in Kindle or 540+ pages of print.

 How Cats Land On Their Feet

 Paw-perfect landings result from the cat’s intricate balance sense.
 The vestibular organ deep inside the cat’s ears keeps kitty informed about which way is up or down, even if you try to confuse and make him dizzy first.
 This specialized organ also allows the cat to instantly determine acceleration as she falls.

 The vestibular organ contains tiny fluid filled tubes and structures called the semicircular canals, utricle and saccule, each lined with millions of microscopic hairs.
 Fluid in the utricle and saccule also contain tiny particles of chalk that float and move with every motion.
 Whenever the cat’s head moves, the fluid and chalk moves against the hairs.
 The hair movement, like teeny kitty antennae, relay information to the brain about body position, and speed of movement.